-The Bank's Board Strategy Session was held in November 2020 in accordance with regulatory and corporate Governance Best Practice Requirements.
+The Board's Strategy Session was held in November 2021 in accordance with Regulatory and Corporate Governance Best Practice Requirements.

-In response to the outbreak of the Corona Virus pandemic which necessitated a lockdown of social and economic activities and restrictions of movement and physical meetings, during the year under review, the Board continued to operate virtually, and all Board meetings and other board activities were all held remotely or by virtual means enabled by technology.
+In response to the outbreak of the Corona Virus pandemic which necessitated a lockdown of social and economic activities and restrictions of movement and physical meetings, during the year under review, the Board continued to operate virtually, and all Board meetings and other Board activities were all held remotely or by virtual means enabled by technology.

-Focus areas for 2020
+Focus Areas for 2021

-The Company during 2020 focused on continuous improvement of the Company's corporate governance profile.
+The Company focused on the continuous improvement of the Company's Corporate Governance profile in 2021.

-Board and directors
+Board and Directors

-Board structure and composition
+Board Structure and Composition

-Ultimate responsibility for governance rests with the board of directors of the company, who ensure that appropriate controls, systems and practices are in place.
-The company has a unitary board structure and the roles of chairman and chief executive are separate and distinct.
-The company's chairman is a non-executive director.
-The number and stature of non-executive directors ensure that sufficient consideration and debate are brought to bear on decision making thereby contributing to the efficient running of the board.
+Ultimate responsibility for governance rests with the Board of Directors of the company who ensure that appropriate controls, systems and practices are in place.
+The Company has a unitary Board structure and the roles of the Chairman and Chief Executive are separate and distinct.
+The Chairman is a Non-Executive Director.
+The number and stature of Non-Executive Directors ensure that sufficient consideration and debate are brought to bear on decision making thereby contributing to the efficient running of the Board.